The Mopar stories site

 1925 Chysler B70 coach

-The takeover, completed on June 6, 1925, caused some confusion as Chrysler dated itself to 1903, 1924, or 1925 later on.
-DaimlerChrysler and then Fiat Chrysler considered 1925 to be its birthdate, though Walter wrote as though Chrysler and Maxwell were interchangeable—and the first Chrysler was unveiled in 1923 and produced for resale in 1924.
-Chrysler, as a marque, started with 1924 model-year and calendar-year production.
+The takeover, completed on June 6, 1925, caused some confusion as Chrysler dated itself to 1903, 1923, 1924, or 1925 later on.
+DaimlerChrysler and then Fiat Chrysler considered 1925 to be its birthdate, though Walter himself wrote as though Chrysler and Maxwell were interchangeable—and the first Chrysler started production in 1923 and was publicly unveiled and sold at dealers in January 1924.
+Chrysler, as a marque, started with 1924 model-year and 1923 calendar-year production.

 1924 Chrylser B-70